shivanand217/System-Design---Clean-Code/README.md

 # System-Design-And-Clean-Code-Concepts
-Collection of some broad system design and clean coding concepts to adhere for improving oneself as a software engineer.
+Collection of some broad system design and clean coding concepts to adhere for becoming a better software engineer.
 Be a better software engineer, one day at a time.